Aleph-Alpha/pharia-kernel-sdk-py/docs/source/02-quick_start.md

 # A token to authenticate against PhariaAI, can be retrieved from the PhariaStudio frontend (https://pharia-studio.your-pharia.domain)
 PHARIA_AI_TOKEN=

+# The address of the PhariaStudio instance you are using, e.g. https://pharia-studio.your-pharia.domain (replace the `your-pharia.domain` part in all examples)
+PHARIA_STUDIO_ADDRESS=
 ```

 Now, create a `test_haiku.py` file and add the following code: